China reports 55 new COVID-19 cases as Delta variant spreads in Nanjing | Health

 China reports 55 new COVID-19 cases as Delta variant spreads in Nanjing

 China reported on Saturday 55 new coronavirus cases in the mainland for July 30, compared with 64 cases a day earlier, the health authority said.
-There were no new deaths.
-A majority of the local cases were reported in Jiangsu province, the authority said.
+The National Health Commission said in a statement 30 of the new infections were local cases, compared with 21 the previous day.

 - Country: